Kelyan05/Kelyan05/README.md

 # Kelyan Djomo

-Final-year CS student at the University of Westminster, graduating 2026.
+Final-year CS student, graduating 2026.
 I build full-stack applications with a focus on backend architecture, API design, and systems that are easy to reason about.
 Currently open to graduate software engineering roles in London.

 📍 London, UK · darrelkelyan@outlook.com · [LinkedIn](https://linkedin.com/in/your-link)